guillaumeagile/Sam-FizzBuzz2025/4Cs-Learning-Map.md

 - [ ] Explain the 5 CUPID principles
 - [ ] Describe the difference between CUPID and SOLID
 - [ ] Define what makes a function "pure"
-- [ ] Explain the Either monad pattern
+- [ ] Explain the Either/Result monad pattern

 **Application** (Skills):
 - [ ] Refactor a class to follow Unix Philosophy